abdullahihsan3/TipsySwift-UiKit/README.md

 ## Goal Of The Project

-The goal of this tutorial is to learn about the MVC design pattern, JSON parsing, Delegates and Optionals and understanding how to pass data between files.
-The project gave me an insight on how to handle data dynamically being fetched from an API.
+The goal of this tutorial is to learn about the the usage of textfield and how to transfer data between two screens.
+In addition to this, I also learnt the usage of UIStepper and other native implementations.

 ##  Screenshots